Scheduling for a Processor Sharing System with Linear Slowdown: A Combined Heuristic and Numerical Results

 For $N=15$, as presented in (a)--(c), we were indeed able to verify optimality using the exhaustive search Algorithm~2.
 For $N=50$, as presented in (d)--(f) we are not able to use the exhaustive search algorithm in any reasonable time.
 Nevertheless, in this case, in addition to seeing qualitatively sensible results, experimentation showed that increasing $M$ does not modify the results.
 Hence we believe that the obtained schedules are also optimal.

-For $N \le 15$, we were not able to find a case where the heuristic did not find the optimal schedule.
-Further for large $N$ (up to $500$) we see insensitivity with respect to $M$ (the number of initial points) as well as and also for other randomized initial points.
+For $N \le 15$, we were not able to find a case where the heuristic did not find the optimal schedule. {This was tested on a wide range of parameter values by varying $\alpha$ and $\gamma$ and randomly generating multiple due date vectors.} Further for large $N$ (up to $500$) we see insensitivity with respect to $M$ (the number of initial points) as well as to other randomized initial points.
 This result was also robust to changes in all of the parameter values ($\alpha$, $\beta$, $\gamma$, and $\mathbf{d}^*$).
 This leads us to believe that our heuristic performs very well.

 Results, comparing running times are reported in Table~\ref{tbl:iter_compare} where we consider the algorithm with a single initial point ${\mathbf a}^0$ ($M=1$), and compare it to the exhaustive search given by Algorithm 2.
 For this table, we use the same problem data as described above, but scale the standard deviation by $N$ to be $0.04N$.
 For $N\leq 15$ the combined heuristic converged to the global optimum as verified by the exhaustive search with a negligible number of computations.
 For example, for $N=15$ the heuristic method made $\sim 737$ core computations, i.e. solving a QP for a single CPI interval or NS polytope, in 3.28 seconds, while the exhaustive search had to solve $\sim 10^7$ quadratic programs and required about $11$ hours \footnote{These computation times are using an AMD computer with 4 \textit{Phenom II 955 3.2GHz} processors, with our algorithms implemented in version 3.1.2 of the R software.}.
 Clearly, for larger $N$ it is not feasible to run the exhaustive search while the combined heuristic is still very quick, as seen for up to $N=50$ in Table~\ref{tblLife}.